VanLeu22/GRC-Capstone/README.md

 -	*Risk management processes are NOT established, managed and agreed to by organizational stakeholders.*
 -	*Organizational risk tolerance is undetermined and NOT clearly expressed.*

-A full-scale Cyber Security Risk Management policy needs to be implemented utilizing the **OWASP** (Open Worldwide Application Security Project) secure design principles.
-Use of NIST 800-53v3 implemented to test and verify the policy.
+A full-scale Cyber Security Risk Management policy needs to be implemented utilizing the **[OWASP](https://owasp.org/)** (Open Worldwide Application Security Project) secure design principles.
+Use of [NIST 800-53](https://csrc.nist.gov/pubs/sp/800/53/r5/upd1/final) implemented to test and verify the policy.
 Complete a document that outlines strategies for managing potential risks that could impact the organization.
 Utilizing a **Risk Matrix** to establish risk tolerance and priority.
 Tangible and non-tangible asset identification and categorization.

 ![Screenshot 2024-09-06 155149](https://github.com/user-attachments/assets/88309da8-792e-4e3d-a6ed-d7c293cfc655)